opera-adt/dist-s1-enumerator/README.md

 ### Identifiers for DIST-S1 products

-Of course, knowing all the OPERA RTC-S1 products (pre-images and post-images) necessary for a DIST-S1 product uniquely identifies the products.
-However, all these inputs can be amount to upwards of 100 products for each DIST-S1 product and is not human parsable.
-Thus, it is helpful to know alterate ways to identify and trigger the DIST-S1 product and its' workflow.

-Altenrately, we can uniqely identify a DIST-S1 product via the following fields:
+As noted above, each DIST-S1 product is uniquely identified by:

 1. MGRS Tile ID
 2. Track Number
 3. Post-image acquisition time (within 1 day)

-As shown in [For triggering DIST-S1 Workflows](#for-triggering-dist-s1-workflows) section, that is precisely the output of `enumerate_dist_s1_workflow_inputs`.

-We now explain why these fields uniquely identify DIST-S1 products.
+We briefly explain why these fields uniquely identify DIST-S1 products.
+These pieces information uniquely describe the space (MGRS tile and track) and time (post-image acquisition) that a Sentinel-1 makes a pass over a fixed area.
-Each DIST-S1 product is resampled to an MGRS tile.
+Each DIST-S1 product is resampled to an MGRS tile, so we need that.
-One might assume that the post-image acquisition time is enough - however, there are particular instances when Sentinel-1 A and Sentinel-1 C will pass each other in the same day and so fixing the track number differentiates between the two sets of acquisired imagery.
+While the post-image acquisition time is a lot - there are particular instances when Sentinel-1 constellation passes over the same area in a single day and so fixing the track number differentiates between the two different sets of acquired imagery occurring in the same 24 hour period.
-Thus, it is important to specify the date in addition to the track number.
-In theory, we could specify the exact time of acquisition, but we have elected to use track numbers.
+In theory, we could specify the exact time of acquisition, but we have elected to use track numbers to differentiate when there Sentinel-1 constellation collects data over the same area in a single day.
 It is also important to note that we are assuming the selection of pre-images (once a post-image set is selected) is fixed.
-Indeed, varying a baseline of pre-images by which to measure disturbance will alter the final DIST-S1 product.
-Indeed, we can modify strategies of pre-image selection using this library (e.g. `multi_window` vs. `immediate_lookback`), but for DIST-S1 generation which has a fixed strategy with associated parameters, the above 3 fields uniquely identify a DIST-S1 product.
+Although varying a baseline of pre-images to measure disturbance will alter the final DIST-S1 product, we assume with a fixed strategy to construct this baseline, the above 3 fields uniquely identify a DIST-S1 product.

 # About the Data Tables in this Library